This article has partner links that I may receive compensation from at no cost to you. Thank you for supporting my site by using them!

 Intermission – Der verrückte Eismacher

 After my first 2 museum visits, I needed a bit of a break, so I headed to a famous local ice cream spot called Der verrückte Eismacher (translation: “The Crazy Ice-Maker”.
 The shop features an array of rotating ice cream flavors, so you never know what you might find that day.
-While you will certainly find traditional flavors like chocolate and vanilla, where Der verrückte Eismacher truly earns its name is from the crazy flavors concocted by owner Matthias Münz.
-As an example, on the day I went, I was able to sample beer ice cream (appropriate for Oktoberfest, of course), as well as fish ice cream.
+While you will certainly find traditional flavors like chocolate and vanilla, Der verrückte Eismacher truly earns its name from the crazy flavors concocted by owner Matthias Münz.
+As an example, on the day I went, I was able to sample beer ice cream (appropriate for Oktoberfest, of course) as well as fish ice cream.
 I was skeptical about the fish ice cream, but once you get past the slight fishiness of it, you realize it’s not all that different from salted caramel.
 The store’s creative inventions prove that ice cream-making can be every bit as artistic as the pieces in Munich’s art museums.
-While I did sample the most outrageous offerings, I ended up buying scoops of applesauce pancake ice cream, roasted almond ice cream and chocolate cherry sorbet, all of which were excellent.
+While I did sample the most outrageous offerings, I bought scoops of applesauce pancake ice cream, roasted almond ice cream, and chocolate cherry sorbet, all of which were excellent.

-Inside, there were two large exhibitions from Andy Warhol, who seems to keep popping up everywhere I go these days, and Cy Twombly, whose work balances on that knife edge between brilliant modern artist and happy kindergartner.
+Inside were two large exhibitions from Andy Warhol, who seems to keep popping up everywhere I go these days, and Cy Twombly, whose work balances on that knife edge between brilliant modern artist and happy kindergartner.

 Having made my way through 4 museums, my day was done.
 With its dense proximity of quality museums covering a variety of time periods, Munich is a must for any art lover.